spark-brc/crb_apexmf/resources/home.md

-# Interactive Dashboard for CRB Integrated model
+# Interactive Dashboard for CRB Integrated Model

 This web-based interactive dashboard helps analyze APEX-MODFLOW models in the Colorado River Basin (CRB). *This dashboard under construction.*